MarcDiethelm/xtc/README.md

 more about social coding on Github, Node.js and its awesome ecosystem and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.

-How to make a clean pull request
+**How to make a clean pull request**

 - Create a your personal fork of xtc on Github.
 - Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.
 - Add the original xtc repository as a remote called `upstream`.
+- If you created your fork a while ago be sure to pull upstream changes into your local repository.
 - Create a new branch to work on!
+Branch `develop` if it exists, else from `master`.
 - Implement/fix your feature, comment your code.
 - Follow the code style of the framework.
 And use tabs.
+- Run the xtc's tests with `npm test`.
-- Write or adapt framework tests as needed.
+- Write or adapt the tests inside the `test` dir as needed.
 - Add or change the documentation as needed.
 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
 Create a new branch if necessary.
 - If you have problems doing any of this, ask (e.g. in the original issue on Github)